damiant/dust/roadmap.md

 - 🔴 Add changelog to whatchanged text
 - 🟠 One page printout "not usable"
 - 🟠 Need to know if an event repeats (ie not as important)
-- 🟠 Add an "Are you sure" for deleting friends camps
 - 🟠 Share events others are interested in (airdrop maybe)
 - 🟠 Burner Map - Store your camp location and work out how to share
 - 🟠 Option to confirm/deny an event for those with connectivity